hrishi-DevAI/Telecom_churn/README.md

-# Customer Churn Prediction Project
+# Telecom Churn Prediction Project

 ## Business Context:
 A leading telecom provider wants to reduce customer churn by identifying high - value customers at risk of leaving.
 The company has historical data covering four months of customer usage behaviour, including call details, internet usage, and recharge history.